-Students are responsible for following JPW advisement procedures, and are assigned an academic adviser whose name will appear in their PAWS accounts.
-Advisers will publicize the times when they are available for conferences, but students are responsible for taking the initiative to arrange conferences with advisers each semester during the registration period and whenever academic questions arise.
+Each student is responsible for following JPW advisement procedures, and is assigned an academic adviser whose name will appear in his/her PAWS account.
+Advisers will publicize the times when they are available for conferences, but students are responsible

-JPW faculty believe that proper advisement is vital to the academic wellbeing of majors.
+JPW faculty believe that proper advisement is vital to the academic well-being of majors.
 The purposes of these conferences are to assure that:

-- 1) Students are taking the appropriate courses to meet the College's academic requirements; - 2) Students are pursuing those courses best suited to their career goals; - 3) Students will have a source of mature advice in handling whatever academic difficulties they may encounter; - 4) Advisers are able to maintain updated files on advisees, containing program planners, transcripts, a record of their attendance at advising sessions, and other relevant data.
+- 1. The student is taking the appropriate courses to meet the College's academic requirements; - 2.
+The student is pursuing those courses best suited to his/her career goals; - 3.
+The student will have a source of mature advice in handling whatever academic difficulties he/she may encounter; - 4.
+Advisers maintain updated files on advisees, containing program planners, transcripts, a record of their attendance at advising sessions, and other relevant data.